ltn22/ICMPv6/draft-barthel-icmpv6-schc.md

 ~~~~
 {: #Fig-ICMP-error title='ICMPv6 Error Message'}

-Type can take the values between 1 and 4, code can be set between 0 and 6.
+Type can take the values between 1 and 4, code can be set to values between 0 and 6.
 Value is
-unused for Destination Unreachable and Time exceed message.
+unused for Destination Unreachable and Time Exceeded messages.
 It contains the MTU for
-Packet Too Big and a pointer on the byte causing the error for Parameter error message.
+Packet Too Big message and a pointer to the byte causing the error for Parameter Error message.
-Therefore this value should not be higher than 1280 bytes in LPWAN networks.
+Therefore, this value should not be higher than 1280 bytes in LPWAN networks.

-The following generic rule can be used to compress ICMPv6 messages.
+The following generic rule can be used to compress ICMPv6 error messages.
 Some more specific
 rules can also be defined.

-Type field can be associated to a matching list [1, 2, 3, 4] which be compressed into 2
+The Type field can be associated to a matching list [1, 2, 3, 4] which be compressed into 2
 bits.
 Code can be reduced to 3 bits using LSB CDF.
-Value can be set to 11 bits using LSB
+Value can be sent on 11 bits using LSB
-CDF, but if the End-Device is known to send smaller packets, then the size of this field can
+CDF, but if the Device is known to send smaller packets, then the size of this field can
 be reduced.

-The rest of the ICMPv6 message contains the beginning of the message that have generated
+By {{rfc4443}}, the rest of the ICMPv6 message must contain as much as possible of the IPv6 offending (invoking) packet that triggered
 this ICMPv6 error message.
-This information can be used to identify the SCHC rule that
+This information MUST be used to try and identify the SCHC rule that
-was used to decompress the erroneous packet.
-If the rule has been found then the rule id
+was used to decompress the offending IPv6 packet.
+If the rule can be found then the Rule Id
-can be added at the end of the compressed ICMPv6 message.
+MUST be added at the end of the compressed ICMPv6 message.
 Otherwise the compressed
-packet ends after the compressed value field.
+packet ends with the compressed Value field.